Category Archives: 2019 Films

 That’s where the positives end.

-Stalwarts, Dench, McKellen, Hudson, and newcomer Hayward perform their parts with dignity and refined professionalism, but it’s hard not to giggle anytime they are onscreen.
-Not that this is their fault and hopefully they were spared watching dailies or attending the film premiere.
+Stalwarts Dench, McKellen, Hudson, and newcomer Hayward perform their parts with dignity and refined professionalism, but it’s hard not to giggle anytime they are onscreen.
+Not that this is their fault, and hopefully, they were spared watching dailies or attending the film premiere.

 This is what happens when things are half done.
 Any attempts to re-release the film with “improved effects” seem desperate and unprofessional.

-The problem is not only that the actors look funny, but that it distracts from any other real enjoyment because a viewer will need to talk about the costumes above and beyond any other aspects.
-Each character looks awkward and uncomfortable with misused CGI and weird creeping, crawling, and prancing around the stage…..or in this case film set.
+The problem is not only that the actors look funny, but also that it distracts from any other real enjoyment, as a viewer will need to focus on the costumes above and beyond any other aspects.

 Corpus Christi-2019